-- The entity name must not collide with any entity name that is reserved by System Generator (e.g., xlfir, xlregister). - Bi-directional ports are supported in HDL black boxes; however they will not be displayed in the System Generator as ports, they will only appear in the generated HDL after netlisting. - For a Verilog Black Box, the module and port names must be lower case, and follow standard Verilog naming conventions. - For a VHDL Black Box, the supported port data types are std_logic and std_logic_vector. - Top level ports should be ordered most significant bit down to least significant bit, as in std_logic_vector(7 downto 0), and not std_logic_vector(0 to 7). - Clock and clock enable ports must be named according to the conventions described below. - Any port that is a clock or clock enable must be of type std_logic.
-(For Verilog black boxes, such ports must be non-vector inputs, e.g., input clk.) - Clock and clock enable ports on a black box are not treated like other ports.
-When a black box is translated into hardware, System Generator drives the clock and clock enable ports with signals whose rates can be specified according to the block's configuration and the sample rates that drive it in Simulink.
+- The entity name must not collide with any entity name that is reserved by System Generator (e.g., xlfir, xlregister). - Bi-directional ports are supported in HDL black boxes; however they will not be displayed in the System Generator as ports, they will only appear in the generated HDL after netlisting. - For a Verilog Black Box, the module and port names must be lower case, and follow standard Verilog naming conventions. - For a VHDL Black Box, the supported port data types are std_logic and std_logic_vector. - Top level ports should be ordered most significant bit down to least significant bit, as in std_logic_vector(7 downto 0), and not std_logic_vector(0 to 7). - Top level ports with signed binary types in Verilog RTL are not supported (for example, 18'sb1010).
+Only unsigned binary types are supported. - Clock and clock enable ports must be named according to the conventions described below. - Any port that is a clock or clock enable must be of type std_logic.
+(For Verilog black boxes, such ports must be non-vector inputs, e.g., input clk.)

-• Falling-edge triggered output data cannot be used.
+- Clock and clock enable ports on a black box are not treated like other ports.
+When a black box is translated into hardware, System Generator drives the clock and clock enable ports with signals whose rates can be specified according to the block's configuration and the sample rates that drive it in Simulink. - Falling-edge triggered output data cannot be used.

 IMPORTANT!
-Sys GenSystem Generator does not import .dcp files as an IP for blackbox flows.
+System Generator does not import .dcp files as an IP for blackbox flows.